What Is the Most Humane Way to Euthanize a Fish?

 Hello all,

 I've had my pet oscar for about 7 years.
 He and I were good mates.
 Each week (or two) he'd get his water change, and every day he'd come to the top of the tank for his daily meal.
-I know he recognised me as his reaction to me was different to that of anyone else.
+I know he recognized me as his reaction to me was different to that of anyone else.

 Over the past couple of weeks, things started to go badly for him.
 He had stopped eating, stopped swimming and became very lethargic.
 I put it down to age as the water was fine, temperature was good and there was no disease in the tank.